 MRI or CT (if MRI is not available or is contraindicated) is done within a few days if people have certain other characteristics, such as the following:

 A new headache that is worse when the person awakens in the morning or that awakens the person from sleep

 An increase in the frequency, duration, or intensity of chronic headaches

 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is usually done if
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is usually done if

 Acute meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more or encephalitis Encephalitis Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
 The spinal cord may also be involved... read more (a brain infection) is suspected.